-- ▲ Use visuals or videos as alternatives to written job descriptions to show local language learners what the company does, where they will work, and who their colleagues will be. - A Provide on-site tours of the workplace during the recruiting and hiring process, to allow candidates to become familiar with their potential work environment and the scope of responsibilities.
+- Use visuals or videos as alternatives to written job descriptions to show local language learners what the company does, where they will work, and who their colleagues will be. - Provide tours of work sites during the recruiting and hiring process, to allow candidates to become familiar with their potential work environment and the scope of responsibilities.